pixlbreaker/CSC290-Attach-4/README.md

 issue of adding game modes such as player vs player and player vs ai, so I asked for assistance from another groupmate.
 Once my groupmate finished his improvements to the gui, I made minor adjustments to the new files to improve overall design and structure.

-As for README.md, I contributed by providing gif's of the game's playback for both Player vs Player and Player vs AIHard.
+As for README.md, I contributed by providing gif's of the game's playback for both Player vs Player and Player vs AIHard, as well as adding two possible extensions of our game in the "Extend the Game" section.
 My contributions to README.md were minimal as a single group member focused on the administrative aspect of the project, including README.md

 ## Additional Information